175 cm to Inches: A practical guide to Metric-Imperial Conversion

 -

 Clothing and Tailoring: International clothing sizes often use centimeters, while some countries still use inches.
 Knowing how to convert allows you to accurately determine your size in both systems.
-For instance, if a shirt is sized in centimeters, you can convert your height measurement in centimeters to inches to cross-reference the size chart.
+Take this case: if a shirt is sized in centimeters, you can convert your height measurement in centimeters to inches to cross-reference the size chart.

 -